cztomczak/cef2go/README.md

 based GUI in your application.
 Or you can just provide browser capabilities to your application.

 Supported platforms: Windows.
-Linux should appear soon.
+Linux should appear next.
 OS X a little bit later (see also [go-cef] (https://github.com/adieu/go-cef) for OS X).